yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_in_kubernetes.md

 ```
 ### Configuration

-Make sure that a project and an application are created in the SnappyFlow Server.
-[Click Here](https://stage-docs.snappyflow.io/docs/RUM/agent_installation/others#create-a-project-in-snappyflow-portal) to know how to create the project and application in SnappyFlow.
+Make sure that the project and the application are created in the SnappyFlow Server.
+[Click here](https://stage-docs.snappyflow.io/docs/RUM/agent_installation/others#create-a-project-in-snappyflow-portal) to know how to create a project and an application in SnappyFlow.

-**Add following entries in the `app.py`file.**
+**Add the following entries in the `app.py` file.**

-1. Add imports statement
+1. Add the following import statements.

    ```
    from elasticapm.contrib.flask import ElasticAPM